JakobStrozberg/Motherboard-ContourDetection-PCB-Identification/README.md

-Code and Images for my AER850 Project 3
+Contains train, val, and test datasets

-Jakob Sol Strozberg
+By Jakob Sol Strozberg
-Toronto Metropolitan University